zeuslearning-atharva-waze/june-2021-dev-training/README.md

-## How to run the project locally?
+## How to run the final project ?

+clone the folder 9-7-21
 Ensure the pc is connected to internet (for RabbitMQ service)

 **Windows**<br />